2023 Most Popular General Psychology Master's Degree Schools in Virginia

 Women make up 47% of the psychology majors at the school.

-Full General Psychology at Divine Mercy University Report
+Read full report on General Psychology at Divine Mercy University

-Out of the 15 schools in Virginia that were part of this year’s ranking, Regent University landed the # 3 spot on the list.
+The in-demand master’s degree programs at Regent University helped the school earn the #3 place on this year’s ranking of the most popular general psychology schools in Virginia.
 Located in the city of Virginia Beach, Regent is a private not-for-profit school with a large student population.

 Women make up 67% of the psychology majors at the school.